EricLee0224/PAD/README.md

 ### 2.4 MAD-Real Dataset
 While the content of the **MAD-Sim dataset is sufficient to explore object anomaly detection and localization tasks under the pose-agnostic setting**, we would like to further assist in verifying whether the models trained using the MAD-Sim dataset are generalizable in the real world by releasing additional MAD-Real datasets.
-Since the Real dataset contains entity information, we decided to open a challenge and welcome submissions of models trained using the MAD-Sim dataset for validation once the paper is accepted.
-Note that regardless of the results, we will fully release this part of the dataset by December 2023.

-**MAD-Real Dataset with 10 classes(2.19GB)**: [Google Drive](https://drive.google.com/file/d/146sKbkUUFW7xJTG2LGm_OgXjMX3fDNxN/view?usp=sharing) Due to background/lighting noise in real data and copyright issues, we strongly recommend using MAD-Sim exclusively to explore the PAD problem.
+**MAD-Real Dataset with 10 classes(2.19GB)**: [Google Drive](https://drive.google.com/file/d/146sKbkUUFW7xJTG2LGm_OgXjMX3fDNxN/view?usp=sharing).
+Due to background/lighting noise in real data and copyright issues, we strongly recommend using MAD-Sim exclusively to explore the PAD problem.

 ---
 ## 3. Pose-agnostic Anomaly Detection and Localization Benchmark on MAD